Priyankanaskar/Webmining-NLP_module_o4/README.md

 * 4.Verify you have a professional README.md that introduces your GitHub repository and provides helpful information about your project.

 # Refrence : https://github.com/wmnlp-materials/json-sentiment
-### A special thanks to Denise Case for instruction and guidence
+### A special thanks to Prof. Denise Case for instruction and guidence